UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 ### Metadata and summarising

-We can summarise collected statistics by averaging to get statistics more precisely.

-In addition, we need more information about the environment and versions used to collect statistics for better interpretation and analysis.

-You can find script insert_metadata.py to do tasks described before.
+To get rid of measurement errors and get a general understanding of UnitTestBot efficiency we average the statistics over the runs during one night.

+Our main goal is to find code changes or run conditions related to the reduced UnitTestBot performance.
+Thus, we collect metadata about each run: the commit hash, the UnitTestBot build number, and also information about the environment (including JDK and build system versions, and other parameters).

+The `insert_metadata.py` script is responsible for doing this.
+To run it you have to specify the following arguments.

 Input arguments: `<stats file> <output file> <commit hash> <build number>`.

+Please notice, that the `<output file>` must look like:

+`*-<timestamp>-<commit hash>.json`

-Output format: you get the json file, which contains object with summarised statistics and metadata.
+Output format: you get the JSON file, containing summarised statistics and metadata.

 Input example:
 ```
 stats.json data/data-main-2022-08-17-1660740407-66a1aeb6.json 66a1aeb6 2022.8
 ```

-Output example:
+Output example (an average for each statistic over the three runs followed by metadata):
 ```json
 {
   "classes_for_generation": 20.0,